 There’s something about Syrah that works beautifully with venison.
 Or perhaps it is the other way round!
 But Syrah understands the flavours that also work well with venison.

 Earthy notes, a subtle smokiness, fragrant herbs and spices and the charm of fruity sweetness.
-Chef Eric's bumper venison burger is a moreish treat that works wonderful with a glass of 2017 La Motte Syrah.
+Our bumper venison burger is a moreish treat that works wonderful with a glass of 2018 La Motte Syrah.
 The venison patty enjoys a little beef boost and is served on a delightful potato bun with aniseed and black pepper sprinkles on top to delight the Syrah.
 The buns are definitely worth the making if you can spare the time.
 (Otherwise there are of course an array of lovely buns to buy).

 It is however, the chutney that brings all together.
 Green tomatoes and apples combine with fermented chillies, ginger, mustard seeds, cumin, raisins and another little bits and bobs, that turn this burger into a Syrah-pairing delight!

 SPRINGBOK BURGER RECIPE

 Recipe makes 6 bumper burgers